DexrnZacAttack/ReverseZIP/README.md

-# ShitZip
+# ReverseZip
-### The Worlds most 100 Precent Lossy compression program!
+### The Worlds most 200 Percent Lossless compression program!

 ## Disclaimer: this program is a joke